Vladimir Horowitz discography: Video releases

 Horowitz's first appearance on television was a one-hour recital for the CBS television network in 1968.
-The pianist also performed at the White House in 1978, celebrating the 50th Anniversary of his American debut with an all-Chopin recital from the East Room.
+He also performed at the White House in 1978, celebrating the 50th anniversary of his American debut with an all-Chopin recital from the East Room.
 Although never officially released on home video, copies of the recital are available from the Jimmy Carter Library.

 Horowitz's debut in Japan, in 1983, was broadcast on Japanese public television.
-The pianist was under the influence of anti-depressant medication, which severely impaired his playing and led to a withdrawal from performance until 1985.
+Horowitz was under the influence of anti-depressant medication, which severely impaired his playing and led to a withdrawal from performance until 1985.
 Although clips of the recital have appeared on the internet, no material from this time period has been seen on any documentaries.

-In addition, Horowitz can be seen on various news shows including a 1977 60 Minutes story.
+In addition, Horowitz can be seen in various news shows, including a 1977 60 Minutes story.